slatedocs/slate/source/includes/_endpoint-dataset.md

 `PATCH /datasets/`

-Use PATCH to edit the "name", "description", or "archived" state of one or more datasets.
+Use PATCH to edit the "name", "description", "start_date", "end_date", or "archived" state of one or more datasets.
 A successful request returns a 204 response.
 The attributes changed will be seen by all users with access to this dataset; i.e., names, descriptions, and archived state are not merely attributes of your view of the data but of the datasets themselves.

 Authorization is required: you must have "edit" privileges on the dataset(s) being modified, as shown in the "permissions" object in the catalog tuples.
 If you try to PATCH and are not authorized, you will receive a 403 response and no changes will be made.

 The tuple attributes other than "name", "description", and "archived" cannot be modified here by PATCH.
 Attempting to modify other attributes, or including new attributes, will return a 400 response.
 Changing permissions is accomplished by PATCH on the permissions catalog, and changing the owner is a PATCH on the dataset entity.
-The "owner_display_name" is modifiable, assuming authorization, by PATCH on the associated user entity.
-Dataset "id" is immutable.
+The "owner_name" and "current_editor_name" attributes are modifiable, assuming authorization, by PATCH on the associated user entity.
+Dataset "size" is a cached property of the data, changing only if the number of rows or columns in the dataset change.
+Dataset "id" and "creation_time" are immutable.

 When PATCHing, you may include only the keys in each tuple that are being modified, or you may send the complete tuple.
 As long as the keys that cannot be modified via PATCH here are not modified, the request will succeed.